Emphysema causes, symptoms, treatment. Pulmonary emphysema: what it is, symptoms, treatment, causes, gymnastics. Complications of emphysema

 • fast fatiguability even with little physical activity;

-• sharp movements of the chest when inhaling(inhale - short, exhale - lengthened);
+• sudden movements of the chest when inhaling(inhalation – short, exhalation – extended);

 • tachycardia(compensatory increase in cardiac activity);

-• cyanosis(blue discoloration of the mucous membranes, eyelids, nail holes).
+• cyanosis(blue discoloration of mucous membranes, eyelids, nail holes).

-In the chronic form, the clinical picture is determined by the following signs:
+At chronic form clinical picture determined by the following characteristics:

 • Dyspnea with little physical activity;

-• the expiratory phase is lengthened even more and is carried out in two stages;
+• the exhalation phase is further lengthened and is carried out in two stages;

-After prompt and adequate treatment, the symptoms of the acute form decrease.
-In a chronic course, pathological changes in lung tissue are irreversible.
+After surgery and adequate treatment symptoms acute form are decreasing.
+In case of chronic course pathological changes lung tissue are irreversible.

 Diagnostics

-The diagnosis is made after collecting the necessary history and accompanying clinical signs.
+The diagnosis is made after collecting the necessary medical history and accompanying clinical signs.

 • Inspection, percussion, listening to the chest;